Far from US-Mexico border, Seattle judge weighs wall funding

 Washington is far from the U.S.-Mexico border, but Attorney General Bob Ferguson argues that the state nevertheless would be harmed if the administration’s plans go forward.
-The Pentagon has announced that it will shift $3.6 billion from military construction projects — one of them in Washington state — to build 175 miles of border fencing in four states.
+The Pentagon has shifted $3.6 billion from military construction projects — one of them in Washington state — to build 175 miles of border fencing in four states.

 Losing that construction money — $89 million for a pier at Naval Base Kitsap west of Seattle — would cost the state $2.6 million in tax revenue over the next two years, and that’s enough to give Washington standing to challenge the administration’s plans in court, Ferguson said.